 - Sandwiches - The perfect sandwich bread, fresh, toasted or paninis!
 Use it for grilled cheeses with Roasted Tomato Basil Soup or Slow Cooker Chicken Noodle Soup, ham or turkey with cheese, Egg Salad, Tuna Salad, or Chicken Salad with Grapes and Apples!
 Makes pretty impressive peanut butter and jelly sandwiches too!

 - Bread with Soup - We love dunking homemade bread into cozy bowls of soup!
-It goes beautifully with my Tomato White Bean Soup, Ham and White Bean Soup, or this Orzo Butternut Squash Soup.
+It goes beautifully with my Tomato White Bean Soup, Ham and White Bean Soup, or this Italian Sausage White Bean Soup with Pasta.

 - A Dinner Side Dish - Serve your crusty loaf of bread for dinner with butter alongside chicken or Simple Roasted Salmon!
 Make garlic bread for Spaghetti and Meatballs or serve it with my Simply Perfect Beef Roast.